StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.
 Please beware of Race Conditions that Apple keeps introducing into Big Sur nad Monterey in the Kernel.
+These show up immediately on most unsupported Macs.

 ### <a id="raw-url" href="https://starplayrx.com/bigmac2/bigmac2_v2.0.4.dmg">bigmac2_v2.0.4.dmg (7 MB)</a>